southworks/powerbi-samples/README.md

 # Power BI Samples
-This repository conntains working samples that demonstrates the use of Power BI to build reports and the use of advanced features.
+This repository contains working samples that demonstrates the use of Power BI to build reports and the use of advanced features.

 ## Directory structure
 ```bash